 Every genre has its own tropes (common themes and ideas), but don’t be afraid to think outside of those.
 All fantasy must have magic, you say?
 What if yours didn’t?
 Maybe your fantasy captures the feel of the historical novels you love to read.
 They say westerns need to take place in the Old West?
 That didn’t stop Star Trek or Firefly.
 Both TV shows used the “trek into the wild frontier” idea and applied it to science fiction.

 Just because a genre typically has certain elements doesn’t mean you have to use them.
 Maintain the essence of that genre (you can’t have a murder mystery with no murder, for example) and you can do pretty much anything you want.
 I did this with magic in my books.
 Instead of traditional fireballs and lightning spells, I made healing something dangerous, something that could kill.

 - What tropes do you enjoy from other genres?

 - How might those tropes work in your novel?

 - Can you mix various tropes, or play off of conflicting tropes?

 Be true to your story

-No matter how much you love one type of story, if it doesn’t work with the idea you have brewing, don’t force it.
+No matter how much you love a concept or trope, if it doesn’t work with the idea you have brewing, don’t force it.
 But that doesn’t mean you have to give it up entirely.
 If that forbidden romance will feel contrived, see if a forbidden friendship would work better.
+Or a working relationship that employers don't want to see happen.
 If there are no terminal illnesses in your sci fi world, then look at things that come to an inevitable end.
-The “death” doesn’t have to be literal.
-Concepts can be applied to anything, so find the concept that inspires you and see how that can enhance your story.
+The “death” doesn’t have to be literal to create the same depth of emotions in your characters.
+Concepts can be applied to anything, so draw from the novels that inspire you and see how they can enhance your story.